-College-Level Examination Program (CLEP) credit will be awarded to students in subject areas with an equivalent NGTC course who meet the College Board's current Credit-Granting Recommendations.
+College-Level Examination Program (CLEP) credit will be awarded to students in subject areas with an equivalent NGTC course who meet the College Board's and American Council on Education's current Credit-Granting Recommendations.
 Official test scores must be mailed directly from the College Board to the Office of the Registrar at NGTC.
-Scores are ordered from http://clep.collegeboard.org/.
+Scores are ordered from http://clep.collegeboard.org/ and must be at the 50th percentile or greater.
 Credit will not be granted for the general exam.